20th International TFT Conference 2026

 University of Tokyo, Japan

-Exploring the potential of amorphous oxide-semiconductor transistors for
+Exploring the potential of amorphous oxide-semiconductor transistors for emerging memory devices

 Kham Man Niang